taustation-fan/taustation-fan.github.io/README.md

 Deposits are free at any bank.

+### Converting Bonds to Credits

+There is no way to convert credits to bonds.

+The bank offers you to convert bonds to credits at a 1:5 conversion rate, but that is a pretty terrible conversion rate.
+You should resist the urge to use it to get a few credits quickly, and invest some effort into your career instead.

 ## Stats and Focus

 Whenever you try something, and the success is not a foregone